fbado66/Shopify_FrontEnd-Assessment/README.md

 # The Shoopies Movie Awards!

-This is short one page web application that allows the user to search for movies, nominate them, and have a list of a total of five nominations.
+The Shoopies Movie Award is an one page web application that allows the user to search for movies, nominate them, and have a list of a total of five nominations.

 <a href='https://the-shoopies-awards.netlify.app/'><img src='public/assets/images/shoppies.png' alt='shoopies'></a>
 <br>